awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-recovery.md

 ### Scenarios without Dedicated Host auto recovery<a name="dedicated-hosts-recovery-basics-non-auto"></a>

-**Dedicated Host auto recovery does not occur when hardware or software issues impact the physical host** and manual intervention is required\.
+**Dedicated Host auto recovery does not occur when the host is scheduled for retirement**\.
 You will receive a retirement notification in the AWS Health Dashboard, an Amazon CloudWatch event, and the AWS account owner email address receives a message regarding the Dedicated Host failure\.
+Follow the remedial steps described in the retirement notification within the specified time period to manually recover the instances on the retiring host\.

 **Stopped instances are not recovered** on to the replacement Dedicated Host\.
 If you attempt to start a stopped instance that targets the impaired Dedicated Host, the instance start fails\.
 We recommend that you modify the stopped instance to either target a different Dedicated Host, or to launch on any available Dedicated Host with matching configurations and auto\-placement enabled\.